 Gaylord is a very small city located in the state of Minnesota.
 With a population of 2,313 people and just one neighborhood, Gaylord is the 298th largest community in Minnesota.

-When you are in Gaylord, you'll notice that it is more blue-collar than most other communities in America.
-41.44% of Gaylord’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Gaylord is generally considered to be a blue-collar town.
+41.44% of the Gaylord workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Gaylord is a city of sales and office workers, professionals, and production and manufacturing workers.
 There are especially a lot of people living in Gaylord who work in sales jobs (10.08%), office and administrative support (9.07%), and management occupations (8.79%).

 Telecommuters are a relatively large percentage of the workforce: 7.48% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.